Esri/inspire_open_data/gdb-encoding/AreaManagementRestrictionAndRegulationZones.md

 1. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`. (works in GDB)
-2. Use Simplified Contact for all occurences `MT012()`.
-3. Use Simplified Related Party for all occurences `MT013()`.
-4. Use Simple Citation for all occurences `MT007()`.
-5. Create seperate Tables for each Geometry Type, add suffix for P for Points, L for Lines and S for Areas `MT014()`.
+2. Limit the Multiplicity for zoneType in ManagementRestrictionOrRegulationZone to 3 through Rule `MT012(3)`
+3. Limit the Multiplicity for environmentalDomain in ManagementRestrictionOrRegulationZone to 3 through Rule `MT012(3)`
+4. Limit the Multiplicity for name in ManagementRestrictionOrRegulationZone to 3 through Rule `MT012(3)`
+5. Limit the Multiplicity for thematicId in ManagementRestrictionOrRegulationZone to 1 through Rule `MT012(1)`
+6. Limit the Multiplicity for telephoneVoice in Contact to 1 through Rule `MT012(1)`
+7. Limit the Multiplicity for telephoneFax in Contact to 1 through Rule `MT012(1)`
+8. Limit the Multiplicity for role in RelatedParty to 1 through Rule `MT012(1)`
+9. Substitute `TM_Period` with the Simple Period using `MT009()`.
+10. Apply MT011 on competentAuthority, legalBasis and plan.
-6. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')` (works in GDB as ong as not to long) 5.
+11. Apply the General Flattening rule to simplify the remaining properties: `MT001(separator: '_')`
-7. Apply Attribute shortening rules for AreaManagementRestrictionAndRegulationZones:
+12. Apply Attribute shortening rules for AreaManagementRestrictionAndRegulationZones:

     |Replace|With|
     |----|----|